 Modern supply chain management includes managing the flow of goods in all new ways.
-Here’s how IoT is affecting operations today.
+Here's how IoT supply chain solutions is affecting operations.

 Supply chain management involves managing and optimizing the flow of goods and services.
 This includes sourcing, logistics, and warehousing.

 The process starts with the movement of raw materials and follows them all the way through inventory and assembly line until they reach the customer.
 Businesses in the industry usually include several, big moving parts that must all be carefully maintained.
 Tracking and optimization are always key, and reliability and stability is crucial as hiccups can lead to major issues.

 "What most industrial clients really want to know is not where a workpiece is placed but whether production is running smoothly, bottlenecks or quality issues can be anticipated, understand where waste happens."

 Careful risk management and solutions that add to oversight and transparency are always useful.
 Perhaps that’s why the IoT is expected to drive a $1.9 trillion impact on the supply chain management sector according to Cisco and DHL.

 Common problems in the supply chain can vary greatly.
 One primary area is asset-related issues.
 This includes:

 On top of this, there's also general inefficiency or lack of clear oversight.
 Tracking staff movements and data or locating bottlenecks can be difficult.

 This is where IoT comes in.
 There are numerous use cases for Internet of Things throughout the supply chain, so here’s just a few of the most popular.